yuthstyle88/brave-core-crx-packager/README.md

 2. Storing the new PEM in 1Password for Teams
 3. Generating the public key for the `manifest.json` with `openssl rsa -in key.pem -pubout -outform DER | openssl base64 -A`
 4. Generating the component ID with `openssl rsa -in key.pem -pubout -outform DER | shasum -a 256 | head -c32 | tr 0-9a-f a-p`
+   **Note:** iBrowe uses the original `componentID` values from Brave to ensure full compatibility with Brave’s existing component update infrastructure and associated systems.
 5. Updating https://github.com/brave/adblock-resources/blob/master/filter_lists/regional.json with the right component_id and base64_public_key (if this is for AdBlock)
 5. Updating the CRX packager to use the new PEM